Elvira Mayordomo: Career

 Computability, and Theory of Computing Systems.

-She is also the one of the editors of the book series Theory and Applications of Computability.
+She is also one of the editors of the book series Theory and Applications of Computability.

 She has been on the Board (later Council) of the Association Computability in Europe since its foundation.
 She served as the chair of the CiE Publications Committee and became the fourth President of the Association in 2020.

 Mayordomo has also been on the Steering Committee of the conference series Computability, Complexity, and Randomness (CCR) since 2009 and on the Council of the European Association for Theoretical Computer Science since 2011.